More open = more sales.

-This increases the chances of them seeing your message and taking action. #Win
+This increases the chances of them seeing your emails and taking action. #Win

-Once you’re whitelisted, you’ve earned VIP status to your new subscriber’s inbox.
+Once you’re whitelisted, you’ve earned VIP access to your new subscriber’s inbox.

 Your subscriber list may be long, but is it strong?

-Collecting sub-par email addresses does zero favors for your open rates.
+Collecting subpar email addresses does no favors for your open rates.

-First, if people sign up for your lists using fake email addresses just so they can grab your freebies, you’ll have varying combinations of email@example.com.
+First, if people sign up for your list using fake email addresses just so they can grab your freebies, you’ll have varying combinations of email@example.com.

-Since your email provider scans the email address as somewhat legit (as you did before reading this), your message will be delivered, but no one will open it.
+Since your email provider scans the email address as somewhat legit, your message will be delivered, but no one will open it.

-Another issue: email accounts get played out and become inactive unbeknownst to you.
+Another issue: Email accounts can become inactive unbeknownst to you.

-So if someone changes jobs or decides to upgrade from firstname.lastname@example.org, they may forget to update their email with you even though you continue to send them.
+If someone changes jobs or decides to upgrade from firstname.lastname@example.org, they may forget to update their email with you even though you continue to send to them.

 All three of these situations mess with your open rates.
 On the bright side, you can fix it.

-A hard bounce indicates the email address is outdated and useless (read: hit delete ASAP).
+A hard bounce indicates the email address is outdated and useless (read: delete this email from your list ASAP).

 You’ll see hard bounces on email addresses attached to companies or domain names (in the case of people changing jobs), former teenie boppers (email@example.com), or fakes and throwaways (firstname.lastname@example.org).